ahossa/quote-generator/README.md

 # quote-generator

-This is a Random Quote Generator webApp that fetches an External API to get Random Quotes and Dynamicalls manupulates the DOM to show the Qoute.
-This may serve as a good example of introduction to modern webdev
+This is a Random Quote Generator webApp that fetches data from an External API to get Random Quotes

+Dynamically manupulates the DOM to show the Qoute.
+This may serve as a good example of introduction to modern webdev.

+Have introductory tricks and animations in CSS

 CHECK THIS OUT!